george-hawkins/mini-quad-2023/build.md

 Twisting cables to stop them splaying.

-Rounting the XT60 pigtail at 90&deg; looks like your only option
+Mounting the XT60 pigtail at 90&deg; looks like your only option

 Or you rotate the ESC 180&deg; - but you can't flip it upside down - otherwise you can't get at the ESC pads.